marinov98/Personal_Projects/README.md

 - restructure the program to a CLI
 - make a website for the calculator
 - use cmake to launch
+- Extensively test the calculator using the [doctest](https://github.com/onqtam/doctest) testing framework

 ## Outside namespaces used
 - [termcolor](https://github.com/marinov98/termcolor)